-Hurricane Harbor Phoenix (aka Six Flags!), 4243 W. Pinnacle Peak Road in Glendale, is the biggest waterpark in Arizona featuring slides (big and small), a lazy river, a wave pool, kid areas and more.
+Hurricane Harbor Phoenix (aka Six Flags!), 4243 W. Pinnacle Peak Road in Glendale, is a giant water park featuring slides (big and small), a lazy river, a wave pool, kid areas and more.
 This spot used to be called Wet 'n' Wild, but changed over to Six Flags in 2019.

 Out of Africa Wildlife Park in Camp Verde is about 90 minutes north of Phoenix, but might be worth the drive.
 The park is unlike your typical zoo, offering behind-the-scenes tours, daily shows, a zip line and close encounters with animals like sloths and even tigers.
 Click here for info.